Why you won't see Olympics-themed McDonald's ads this year

 This year's Winter Olympics will be a first for many athletes.

-But for longtime sponsor McDonalds, it'll be the last.
+But for longtime sponsor McDonald's (MCD), it'll be the last.

 The fast food giant announced in June that it would end a decades-long partnership with the International Olympic Committee.
 The sponsorship was supposed to run through at least 2020, but McDonald's pulled out of the deal early.